nuriel77/iri-playbook/docs/installation.rst

 .. warning::

-  Nelson is still at pre-release alpha.
+  Nelson is still at beta stage.

 Nelson depends on IRI being installed and running.
 Please check ``/opt/iri-playbook/group_vars/all/nelson.yml`` and configure to match your environment.